miledivovic/cass-npm-backup/README.md

 # Changelog

-## 1.5.33
+## 1.5.34
-* FIPS support
+* FIPS support (Does not support SHA-1)
+* Default signature method is now SHA-256
-* Introduced backwards compatible method of using SHA-256 signatures with servers where the feature is detected.
+* Introduced backwards compatible method of using SHA-1 signatures with servers where the feature is not detected (1.5.34 and behind).

 ## 1.5.32
 * Library updates.